sunezr/Udacity-DRLND-projects/README.md

    conda install pytorch=0.4.1 -c pytorch
    ```

 3. Clone the repository (if you haven't already!), and navigate to the `python/` folder.
 Then, install several dependencies.
+After install the dependencies,  the installation in each project can be ignored.

 ```bash
 git clone https://github.com/sunezr/Udacity-DRLND-projects.git